Giving a new twist to a classic style, our resident Stylist shows you how to get the “Vintage Chic” look in your bathroom.

 As previously mentioned, rough-hewn and weathered surfaces add authenticity to this vintage style.
 Worn wood, crumpled curtains or even aged metallic elements can all bring this style to life.
 Wallpaper is something that only became widely available in the Victorian era, so you can stay faithful to the period by using it.
 Look for darker colours with a damask pattern or flocked velvet texture, or use dark metro tiles to add depth to your design.

 Setting the scene

 When it comes to placing your products, be prepared to be more theatrical with your setting.
-If you have the floor space to play with, a roll top tub, like our Dulwich black roll top bath, should take centre stage and will make a luxurious addition.
+If you have the floor space to play with, a roll top tub, like the Dulwich black roll top bath from The Bath Co., should take centre stage and will make a luxurious addition.

 If your bathroom is more compact, we also stock straight baths which fit in sympathetically with traditional designs, plus traditional style shower sets, so size certainly shouldn't restrict your creativity.

 To give your Vintage Chic bathroom an even more dramatic, theatrical setting, add a large framed feature mirror or paintings with dark surrounds.
 If you have chosen a roll top bath, place a chandelier directly overhead to make an even more glamorous spectacle of your new tub.
 However, do make sure this is a specialist bathroom light suitable for zone 2 and above.

 Handy hint: Check out our bathroom electrical safety guide before choosing lighting.